Ontaelio/STM32F103-Ublink-framework/Docs/stm32f103_adc.md

 * void **start ()**

 Starts the continuous conversion of the selected channel.
-The data register will be updated in real time.
+The data register will be updated in real-time.

 * void **stop ()**